In the end, 15 Democrats don’t back Pelosi for speaker

-WASHINGTON — What started out as a rebellion with a potentially devastating effect on Nancy Pelosi’s winning drive to reclaim the House speaker’s post officially fell short Thursday as just 15 Democrats refused to back her bid for the job.
+WASHINGTON — What started as a rebellion with a potentially devastating effect on Nancy Pelosi’s winning drive to reclaim the House speaker’s post officially fizzled Thursday as just 15 Democrats refused to back her bid for the job.

 Though suspense about the outcome vanished last month, the 15 Democrats who supported other people or voted “present” was an unusually high number of defectors for speaker elections, which every new Congress holds on its first day.
-And it underscored that there remains a nucleus of Pelosi opponents within her party whom she may need to confront, if she seeks to lead the House again after the 2020 elections, should Democrats retain their majority.
+It underscored that there remains a nucleus of Pelosi opponents within her party whom she may need to confront, if she seeks to lead the House again after the 2020 elections and Democrats retain their majority.

 The House formally elected her Thursday to lead the new Congress by 220-192 over Rep. Kevin McCarthy, R-Calif., who is now minority leader.
 A smattering of lawmakers supported alternative candidates.

-Democrats gained 40 seats in November’s elections, vaulting them to House control with their biggest electoral gains in four decades and following eight years in the minority.
+Democrats gained 40 seats in November’s elections, vaulting them to House control with their biggest electoral gains in four decades after eight years in the minority.
 Democrats now command a chamber of Congress for the first time since President Donald Trump entered the White House in 2017.

-Even so, Pelosi, 78, encountered internal opposition from long-time critics plus challengers who said during their campaigns that they would not back her for speaker.
+Even so, Pelosi, 78, encountered internal opposition from Democrats who said during their campaigns that they would not back her for speaker.

 Led by rebels including Reps.
 Tim Ryan of Ohio, Kathleen Rice of New York and Seth Moulton of Massachusetts, her foes cited the need for younger, fresh leaders.
 They also said years of Republican advertising painting Pelosi as an out-of-touch radical had hurt Democrats’ chances to win in moderate districts.